 Are you having trouble squeezing exercise into your busy lifestyle?
 Do you often find yourself skipping your workouts to watch your favorite series on TV?
 Well… why not combine the two!
 You can easily burn over 300 calories while watching TV.

-According to a Nielsen report, United States adults are watching an average of five hours and four minutes of television per day.
-Most television shows contain over 15 minutes commercial breaks during each television hour.
+Research shows that, worldwide, adults are watching an average of three hours of television per day, with North Americans taking the lead at 4 hours and 3 minutes per day.
+Most television shows contain over 15 minutes commercial breaks per hour.

-If the average American were to workout only during commercial breaks, that would add up to 75 minutes of exercise per day.
+If the average adult were to workout only during commercial breaks, that would add up to 45-60 minutes of extra exercise per day.

-Just doing one 15 minute full body workout (like those taught in the Curve-Ball Effect Total Body program) would give your fat loss efforts a tremendous boost.
+Just doing one 15 minute full body workout (personally I love those taught in the Curve-Ball Effect Total Body program) would give your fat loss efforts a tremendous boost.